My Sucky Teen Romance

 My Sucky Teen Romance is a 2011 American comedy horror film directed by Emily Hagins and her third feature-length film.
-It first released on March 15, 2011, at the South by Southwest film festival and stars Elaine Hurt as a young teenager that falls in love with a teenage vampire at a sci-fi convention.
+It was first released on March 15, 2011, at the South by Southwest film festival and stars Elaine Hurt as a young teenager that falls in love with a teenage vampire at a sci-fi convention.
 My Sucky Teen Romance was partially funded through Indiegogo.

 Synopsis

 When 17-year-old Kate (Elaine Hurt) and her friends decide to attend the science fiction convention they traditionally go to each year, they aren't prepared for what they find.
 For it is at this convention that Kate meets and falls for Paul (Patrick Delgado), a handsome teen boy and newly turned vampire.
 He accidentally bites her, beginning her transformation.
 Her friends must find a way to return Kate's humanity while fending off the attacks of other vampires that attend the event.